rich-context-competition/rich-context-book-2019/combined_chapters/chap13.md

----

-# Chapter 13 - The future of context

-# The Future of AI in Rich Context
+# Chapter 13 - The Future of AI in Rich Context

 **Paco Nathan**